Construction of the World Trade Center: Controversies during design process

 Wagner's successor, John Lindsay, and the New York City Council raised concerns about the limited extent that the Port Authority involved the city in the negotiations and deliberations.
 Negotiations between the New York City government and the Port Authority were centered on tax issues: the Port Authority offered to pay the city an extra $4 million per year in exchange for foregoing tax payments, while the city wanted four times the amount the Port Authority was offering.
-This dispute went on for two years, during which time the projected price of the World Trade Center increased sharply.
+This dispute went on for two years, during which the projected price of the World Trade Center increased sharply.
 The original estimates put forth by the Port Authority had the costs for construction of the World Trade Center at $350 million—an optimistic figure.

 In December 1966, the Port Authority announced increased cost estimates, bringing the estimated total to $575 million.
 This announcement brought criticism of the project from private real estate developers, The New York Times, and others in New York City.
 The critics stated that the Port Authority figure was an unrealistically low estimate, and they estimated the project would end up costing $750 million.
 By the time the World Trade Center twin towers were ultimately completed, the total costs to the Port Authority had reached $900 million.

 By July 1966, neither the city or the Port Authority were able to come to an agreement.
 However, negotiations soon resumed, and a final agreement was made on August 3, 1966.
 As part of the agreement, the Port Authority would make annual payments to the City, in lieu of taxes, for the portion of the World Trade Center leased to private tenants.
 As part of the agreement, the city would build the New York Passenger Ship Terminal in Hell's Kitchen, Manhattan, while the Port Authority would build the South Brooklyn Marine Terminal.
 In subsequent years, the payments would rise as the real estate tax rate increased.
 The project would be financed through tax-exempt bonds issued by the Port Authority.